syncfusion-content/wpf-docs/wpf/SfChart3D/GettingStarted.md

 {% endtabs %}

-Refer to [`this`](https://help.syncfusion.com/wpf/sfchart3D/adornments) link  to learn more about the options to customize chart adornments.
+Refer to [`Adornments`](https://help.syncfusion.com/wpf/SfChart3D/Adornments) to learn more about the options to customize chart adornments.

 ## Enable legend